LeSaRDe/neo4j_test/neo4j_uva_testing.md

            ORDER BY index
       ```
     - **Question**: W.r.t. the parallelism, I noticed that there are 15 working threads in the running state.
 I didn't set up the `concurrency` parameter for `gds.allShortestPaths.dijkstra.stream`, and by default its value is supposed to be $4$ (according to the document: https://neo4j.com/docs/graph-data-science/current/algorithms/dijkstra-single-source/).
 However, it seems more than $4$ threads working for this algorithm and less than the number of logic cores offered by the machine (i.e. $40$).
 Does this look normal?
       - Answer: This may be caused by the overwhelmingly large amount of returned results.
 Consider the simpler test in the below.
+        - **Follow-up Question**: However, as shown in the results in the below, the number of returned paths is `17,525,513` which honestly could hardly be considered as an unbearable number on Rivanna machines.
+If running throught the single-source Dijkstra needs merely a couple of minutes, then what was the Neo4j server doing for the rest of time?
+Preparing the output?
+This doesn't sound reasonable.
+Further, we observed that during the runtime many threads kept running constantly while there was nearly no change in memory consumption.
+This looks like infinite loop.
+So what happened?
     - Running time: > 17 hours (hasn't run through once)
     - A simpler test
       - Command: